RAF Catterick: Marne Barracks

 The RAF station closed on 30 June 1994 with the RAF Regiment depot moving to RAF Honington.
-The site was then transferred to the British Army to become Marne Barracks is part of the Catterick Garrison complex.
+The site was then transferred to the British Army to become Marne Barracks which is part of the Catterick Garrison complex.
 A number of establishments exist on the barracks, including a HUB bar, a Londis shop, a PRI shop, a hairdresser, and a gymnasium.
 The barracks have had upgraded accommodation installed as part of Project SLAM (Single Living Accommodation Modernisation).
 This has been undertaken by Corus.
 BAM Construction have also undertaken the conversion of some of the old RAF hangars to maintenance depots for the Land Rovers utilised by the two regiments.

 In popular culture

 RAF Catterick was used as the fictional 'RAF Halfpenny Field' for the 1945 film The Way to the Stars, and some of the airfield locations remain little changed.

 Motorsport

 Between 1958 and 1963, the airfield was partly used as a race track, under the name of Catterick Circuit.